prakhar1989/docker-curriculum/README.md

 <a id="docker-compose"></a>
 ### 3.3 Docker Compose

-Till now we've spent all our time in exploring the Docker client.
+Till now we've spent all our time exploring the Docker client.
 In the Docker ecosystem, however, there are a bunch of other open-source tools which play very nicely with Docker.
 A few of them are -

 1. [Docker Machine](https://docs.docker.com/machine/) - Create Docker hosts on your computer, on cloud providers, and inside your own data center
 2. [Docker Compose](https://docs.docker.com/compose/) - A tool for defining and running multi-container Docker applications.